deesoft/yii2-application/docs/guide/topic-link-backend-frontend.md

-Creating links from backend to frontend
+Creating links from backend to app
 =======================================

-Often it's required to create links from the backend application to the frontend application.
-Since the frontend application may contain its own URL manager rules you need to duplicate that for the backend application by naming it differently:
+Often it's required to create links from the backend application to the app application.
+Since the app application may contain its own URL manager rules you need to duplicate that for the backend application by naming it differently:

 ```php